TU-Delft-AI-Energy-Lab/SC-Substation-Reconfiguration/README.md

 The implementation used in the paper is currently being prepared for public release.
 The repository will be updated soon with:

-- implementation of the proposed **SC-SR formulation**
+- The proposed **SC-SR formulation** implemented in Python
-- the **HMMP heuristic algorithm**
+- The **heuristic multi-master problem** solution approach
+- Baseline solution approaches, including Bender decomposition variants, and heuristic methods
-- example scripts for the IEEE benchmark systems
+- Case study scripts for the IEEE benchmark systems

 ---